Menopause Fatigue Causes: Why Low Energy Is Not “Just Hormones”

 Meanwhile, low-grade inflammatory activity may rise through years of metabolic strain and dietary exposure.
 These elements interact rather than act in isolation, a pattern also discussed by the British Menopause Society.

-Oestrogen decline during perimenopause and menopause influences iron regulation, vitamin D metabolism, neurotransmitter balance, and insulin sensitivity, as recognised in the NICE menopause guidelines.
+Estrogen decline during perimenopause and menopause influences iron regulation, vitamin D metabolism, neurotransmitter balance, and insulin sensitivity, as recognized in the NICE menopause guidelines.
 However, hormones depend heavily on adequate micronutrient availability.
 When nutrient status is sub-optimal, hormonal adaptability becomes less efficient.

 The Four Nutrient Markers Most Commonly Linked to Midlife Fatigue